-An accidental release of tritium during a disassembly occurred at the Pantex Plant in 1989 (ORAUT 2015).
+An accidental release of tritium during a disassembly occurred at the Pantex Plant in 1989 (ORAUT 2007a).
 This was a major release that caused severe contamination of a cell.
 Workers were present at the initiation of the release and therefore subject to the highest release rate.
 All of the release occurred at Pantex, whereas most of the 1962 leak probably did not occur at Clarksville.
 It is unlikely that the accidental release at Clarksville was worse than the Pantex release.
-Clarksville workers stopped the leak within a few hours of its discovery, whereas the release at Pantex was so significant no attempt was made to stop the leak until it had run its course.
-Therefore, it is reasonable to conclude that the amount of tritium release at Clarksville was much less than the amount during the 1989 Pantex accident.
-Therefore, because NIOSH has concluded that it lacks sufficient information, which includes monitoring data, sufficient air monitoring information, or sufficient process and radiological source information, that would allow it to estimate the intakes of tritium to which the proposed class may have been exposed, no internal dose for intakes of environmental airborne concentrations should be assigned for the Clarksville Modification Center.
+According to the Computer Assisted Telephone Interview, Clarksville workers stopped the leak within a few hours of its discovery, whereas the release at Pantex was so significant no attempt was made to stop the leak until it had run its course.
+Therefore, it is reasonable to conclude that the amount of tritium released at Clarksville was much less than the amount released during the 1989 accident.
+Therefore, because NIOSH has concluded that it lacks sufficient information, which includes monitoring data, sufficient air monitoring information, or sufficient process and radiological source information, that would allow it to estimate the intakes of tritium to which the proposed class may have been exposed, no internal dose for intakes at environmental airborne concentrations are assigned for the Clarksville Modification Center.

 External radiation dose greater than the ambient rate outside a building where frequent radiography was performed might have occurred via direct radiation penetration through walls or from scattered radiation.
 Dose rates are usually quite small in noncontrolled areas near radiography sources.
-For instance, at the Hanford Radiological Calibration Facility, the total annual dose as measured by thermoluminescent dosimeters (TLDs) on the outside of an interior wall at about 25 ft from a 20-Ci 137Cs source (662-keV gamma ray), which was used almost daily, was 7 mrem.
+For instance, at the Hanford Radiological Calibration Facility, the total annual dose measured by thermoluminescent dosimeters (TLDs) on the outside of an interior wall at about 25 ft from a 20-Ci 137Cs source (662-keV gamma ray) used almost daily was 7 mrem.
 A 60Co radiography source would be expected to have less activity, but the gamma radiation strength of 60Co (1,173- and 1,332-keV gamma rays) is about 4 times that of 137Cs.
 Assuming a smaller activity 60Co source produces about the same annual dose rate outside the radiography building as the 20-Ci 137Cs source and, assuming an environmental occupancy factor outside the building of 0.5, dose reconstructors should assign a 4-mrem whole-body dose per year from external radiation (see Table 4-1).
-Assume a 100% 30- to 250-keV photon energy category.
-Calculate organ doses of interest using OCAS-IG-001, External Dose Reconstruction Implementation Guideline (NIOSH 2007).
+Assume a 100% 30-to-250-keV photon energy category.
+Calculate organ doses of interest using the external dose reconstruction implementation guidelines (NIOSH 2002).
 Because this dose rate was made by inference from a similar situation, rather than by direct measurement, an uncertainty factor of 2 is reasonable.

-Period of application Annual whole-body dose Photon energy category Distribution July 1949-1965 4 mrem 30-250 keV GSD = 2 1966-1967 0 mrem Not applicable Not applicable
+Period of application Annual whole-body dose Photon energy category Distribution

+July 1949-1965 4 mrem 30-250 keV GSD = 2

+1966-1967 None

 Table 4-1.
-Summary of environmental external dose.
+Summary environmental external dose.